mohemiv/TCLtools/README.md

 cisco(config)# end
 ```

-There are commands to control current consumption of CPU or MEM of tcl scripts:
+Also you can monitor device performance with the following commands:

 ```
 cisco# show processes cpu | i Tcl cisco# show processes mem | i Tcl
 ```

-Remarks for the scripts
+Remarks
 =======================

  * Do not use TCLproxy for TCP/IP port scanning.
-Cisco TCL doesn't support -async option of socket, and the SOCKS will not work about 30 seconds after any connection to a filtered port.
+Because Cisco doesn't implement -async socket option, socks server is interrupted for 30 seconds after every connection to any filtered port.
- * On older versions of IOS scripts can write the output to another console.
+ * Outdated IOS versions can redirect TCL output to another console.
 It's an IOS bug.
- * The script should be stopped after the script will write something to the console when the session is broken
+ * If you disconnect from the console, TCL script stops after the next output.

-The scripts were tested on Cisco 2811 / Cisco 2821 Integrated Services Router, Cisco Catalyst 2960, and Cisco Catalyst 3750-X.
+Tested on Cisco 2811 / Cisco 2821 Integrated Services Router, Cisco Catalyst 2960, and Cisco Catalyst 3750-X.

 Contact Us
 ==========

-You can Open a New Issue to report a bug or suggest a new feature.
+You can Open a New Issue to report a bug or suggest a new feature to improve the project.
 Or you can drop a few lines at mohemiv@gmail.com.